sjdv1982/cloudless/GUIDE.md

 ## Master-to-node and node-to-master communication tests

-This involves one terminal on the master, one on the remote node.
+This involves one terminal on the master, one on the remote Seamless node.
 Repeat for each remote node.
 These tests are only necessary if Cloudless is deployed with remote jobslaves.
 They are not necessary if:
 - If there are no jobslaves.
 This is the case for "fat" graph-serving Seamless containers, that do all the work either themselves or delegate it to jobless.
-- If all jobslaves are local.
+- If all jobslaves are local, i.e. there are no remote Seamless nodes.

 ### Test if the node can reach an open port on the master